simianarmy/outdoors/src/entries/loowit-trail.md

 of water, I thought I would make a another day westwards to the edge of the no-camp zone then return on the 3rd day.

-Filled up with water at the lake and backtracked counter-clockwise on the Loowit trail to the Toutle river campground.
+Filled up with water at the lake and backtracked clockwise on the Loowit trail to the Toutle river campground.
 Made the decision to attempt the last 3/4 of the route in one push on the 3rd day.
 Up early but misread the map and climbed for 30 minutes instead of crossing the Toutle, which lost me a good